Buying guide๐ง Music & Audio

 The catalog is solid but has historically had more gaps than Spotify or Apple Music โ some indie labels and certain regional music are still missing.
 Tidal has worked to close that gap, but you may want to check that your go-to artists are on the platform before switching.

 YouTube Music is easy to overlook, but if you're already a YouTube Premium subscriber, you're getting it for free.
-That bundle makes it essentially the best-value music streaming service available โ assuming you want both.
+YouTube Premium runs about $15.99/month (as of June 2026) and bundles ad-free video, background play, and YouTube Music โ only a few dollars more than the music-only plan, which makes it essentially the best-value way in if you want both.

-Standalone, YouTube Music is priced competitively with Spotify and Apple Music.
+Standalone, YouTube Music is about $11.99/month for Individual, $18.99 for Family, and $5.99 for Student โ competitive with Spotify and Apple Music.
 Its killer feature is access to unofficial recordings, live sessions, and user-uploaded content that no other licensed service carries.
 Discovery is improving but still feels less curated than Spotify.
 The app has improved meaningfully over the past two years, though it still isn't the most refined experience.

 We looked at four dimensions: